 - Mix all ingredients together.

-- Spray your frying pan with fry light and heat gently.
+- Spray your frying pan with low calorie cooking spray and heat gently.

 - Drop in small dollops to make patty-size pancakes.